Overv/VulkanTutorial/en/02_Development_environment.md

 Proceed through the installation and pay attention to the install location of the SDK.
 The first thing we'll do is verify that your graphics card and driver properly support Vulkan.
-Go to the directory where you installed the SDK, open the `Bin` directory and run the `cube.exe` demo.
+Go to the directory where you installed the SDK, open the `Bin` directory and run the `vkcube.exe` demo.
 You should see the following:

 ![](/images/cube_demo.png)